giuliogarofalo/presight-execise/README.md

 3. Create an api that will process each request in webworker and respond with the result over websocket

    - The api endpoint must cache each request into an in-memory queue and respond with `pending`
-   - The queued requests must be processed in a webworker, the worker should send a result over websockets (for the execise a text result can be sent after a timeout of 2seconds)
+   - The queued requests must be processed in a webworker, the worker should send a result over websockets (for the exercise a text result can be sent after a timeout of 2seconds)
    - In react show 20 items that correspond to 20 requests, display `pending` for each of the requests and display corresponding result on receiving the websocket result

    > request --> `pending` --> socket message --> `result`